 Historic hotels and lodges

-Throughout the country, but especially out west, many towns still hold historic hotels, whether dating from the arrival of the railroads or from the heyday of Route 66 in the 1940s and 1950s.
-So long as you accept that not all will have up-to-date facilities to match their period charm, these can make wonderfully characterful places to spend a night or two.
-Those that are exceptionally well preserved or restored may charge $200 or more per room, but a more typical rate for a not overly luxurious but atmospheric, antique-furnished room would be more like $100–140.
+Throughout the country, but especially out West, many towns still hold historic hotels, whether dating from the arrival of the railroads or from the heyday of Route 66 in the 1940s and 1950s.
+So long as you accept that not all will have up-to-date facilities to match their period charm, these can make wonderfully ambient places to spend a night or two.
+Those that are exceptionally well preserved or restored may charge $200 or more per room, but a more typical rate for a not overly luxurious but atmospheric, antique-furnished room would be more like $100–150.

 In addition, several national parks feature long-established and architecturally distinguished hotels, traditionally known as lodges, that can be real bargains thanks to their federally controlled rates.
 The only drawback is that all rooms tend to be reserved far in advance.
 Among the best are El Tovar and Grand Canyon Lodge on the South and North rims, respectively, of the Grand Canyon; the Old Faithful Inn in Yellowstone; and Glacier Park Lodge in Glacier.

-Hostel-type accommodation is not as plentiful in the US as it is in Europe, but provision for backpackers and low-budget travellers does exist.
-Unless you’re travelling alone, most hostels work out little cheaper than motels; stay in them only if you prefer their youthful ambience, energy and sociability.
+Hostel-type accommodation is not as plentiful in the USA as it is in Europe, but provision for backpackers and low-budget travellers does exist.
+Unless you’re travelling alone, most hostels cost about the same as motels; stay in them only if you prefer their youthful ambience, energy and sociability.
 Many are not accessible on public transport, or convenient for sightseeing in the towns and cities, let alone in rural areas.

-These days, most hostels are independent, with no affiliation to HI-AYH (Hostelling International-American Youth Hostels) network.
+These days, most hostels are independent, with no affiliation to the HI-AYH (Hostelling International-American Youth Hostels; 240 650 2100, hiusa.org) network.
 Many are no more than converted motels, where the “dorms” consist of a couple of sets of bunk beds in a musty room, which is also let out as a private unit on demand.
 Most expect guests to bring sheets or sleeping bags.
-Rates range from $18 to about $29 for a dorm bed, and from $35–55 for a double room, with prices in the major cities on the higher end.
+Rates range from $20 to about $35 for a dorm bed, and from $40–60 for a double room, with prices in the major cities at the higher end.
 Those few hostels that do belong to HI-AYH tend to impose curfews and limit daytime access hours, and segregate dormitories by sex.Read More